 Cheese is essentially the controlled spoilage and storage of milk.
-Many of the steps involved in cheesemaking can be accomplished in any number of ways and, in fact, some may even be entirely optional depending upon the ultimate cheese in mind.
-However, here are some typical basic steps used in cheesemaking:
+Many of the steps involved in making cheese can be accomplished in any number of ways and, in fact, some may be entirely optional depending upon the ultimate cheese being made.

 - Collect the milk

-- Heat the milk for pasteurization or thermizing or for encouraging a specific reaction of coagulation or flavor development.
+- Heat the milk for pasteurization or thermization, or for encouraging a specific reaction of coagulation or flavor development

 - Acidify the milk to initiate the separation of curds and whey (this can be allowed to happen naturally or it can be encouraged by adding citric acid or a “starter culture”)

-- Encourage coagulation of the milk by adding rennet (in any of its forms) to produce distinct curds (the coagulated solids) and whey (the separated liquid)
+- Encourage coagulation of the milk by adding animal, vegetable, or microbial rennet to produce distinct curds (the coagulated solids) and whey (the separated liquid)

 - Age the cheese